Analysing quantum systems with randomised measurements: Introduction

+We stress that there is a recent excellent review article on the topic of randomised measurements\cite{elben_randomized_2022}, but in that article the focus lies mostly on scenarios where the random measurement setting is known.
+In contrast, we mainly consider types of randomness which is inevitably connected to a lack of information about the setting.
+Still, in order to describe the full picture we also discuss the most relevant results for the case of known randomised measurements in this review.

-In this review we present various approaches sorted according to the type of information they are able to extract from randomised measurements.
-In Sec.~\ref{SEC_NUTSHELL}, we provide an intuitive introduction to the concept of randomised measurements based on a two-qubit example and introduce basic mathematical tools.
-In Sec.~\ref{SEC_ENTANGLEMENT} we review various entanglement criteria in terms of correlations between randomised measurements.
+The present review article is structured as follows.
+In Sec.~\ref{SEC_NUTSHELL}, we offer an intuitive introduction to the concept of randomised measurements based on a two-qubit example and introduce basic mathematical tools.
+In Sec.~\ref{SEC_ENTANGLEMENT} we start with a brief overview of entanglement theory and quantum designs.
+Then, the heart of this section reviews various entanglement criteria in terms of correlations between randomised measurements.
 They provide necessary and sufficient conditions for entanglement in pure states and certain mixed states, and in general give rise to witnesses capable of detecting genuine multipartite entanglement, bound entanglement or distinguishing various classes of entangled states.
-In Sec.~\ref{SEC_FUNCTIONS} we describe estimations of local unitary invariants such as purity.
-We also provide an overview of shadow tomography where randomised measurements play a crucial role.
-In Sec.~\ref{SEC_BELL} we review approaches to detect Bell non-local correlations between physical systems with randomised measurements.
+In Sec.~\ref{SEC_FUNCTIONS} we describe estimations of local unitary invariants such as purity and give an overview of shadow tomography where randomised measurements play a crucial role.
+In Sec.~\ref{SEC_BELL} we present different approaches to detect Bell non-local correlations between physical systems with randomised measurements.
 We discuss quantifiers such as the probability of violation and strength of non-locality, present common definitions of genuine multipartite non-locality, and scenarios where even with randomised measurements a violation of a Bell-type inequality is certain.
 We conclude in Sec.~\ref{SEC_CONCLUSIONS} and gather a list of interesting open problems encountered in the main body.
+For a better overview, in Tab.~\ref{tab.randnomness} the various randomised measurement protocols are grouped systematically with respect to the available information and control of the respective settings.
+Also links to the relevant sections in this review are provided.